Los Angeles Hospital Agrees To Pay $42 Million to Settle Allegations Arising From Improper Financial Arrangements with Physicians PAM...

 These improper relationships took the form of (1) arrangements under which the defendants allegedly paid above-market rates to rent office space in physicians’ offices, and (2) marketing arrangements that allegedly provided undue benefit to physicians’ practices.

-“Federal law prohibits improper financial relationships between hospitals that receive federal funds and medical professionals – this is to protect the doctor-patient relationship and to ensure the quality of care provided,” said Acting United States Attorney Sandra R. Brown.
-“Patients deserve to know their doctors are making care decisions based solely on medical need and not for any potential financial benefit.”
+“Federal law prohibits improper financial relationships between hospitals that receive federal health care funds and medical professionals – this is to protect the doctor-patient relationship and to ensure the quality of care provided,” said Acting United States Attorney Sandra R. Brown.
+“Patients deserve to know their doctors are making health care decisions based solely on medical need and not for any potential financial benefit.”

 The whistleblower lawsuit was filed by Paul Chan, who was employed as a manager by one of the defendants, under the qui tam provisions of the False Claims Act.
 Under the False Claims Act, private citizens can bring suit on behalf of the United States and share in any recovery.
 The United States may intervene in the lawsuit, or, as in this case, the whistleblower may pursue the action.
 Mr. Chan will receive over $9.2 million as his share of the federal recovery.